8bitbuddhist/PixelMaestro/docs/colors.md

 ```

 ## Generating Colors
-The `generate_random_color_array` and `generate_scaling_color_array` methods are used to quickly create new color palettes.
-Pass in a starting color, a destination color array, and the number of colors you wish to generate.
-These methods automatically generate a new palette and populate the array based on your parameters.
+The `generate_random_color_array()` and `generate_scaling_color_array()` methods can quickly create new color palettes.
+Pass in a starting color, the array that you want to populate, and the number of colors you wish to generate.
+You can also provide additional parameters to tweak the output of the palette.

 ## Mixing Colors
-`mix_colors` blends two colors together and returns the result.
-This is primarily used for Section Overlays, but it can also be used independently.
-The `MixMode` struct provides a selection of different color mixing options:
+`mix_colors()` blends two colors together and returns the result.
+This is primarily used for Section Overlays, but it can also be used on its own.
+You can use a variety of different color mixing options provided by the `MixMode` enum:
-* ALPHA_BLENDING: Similar to Normal, but allows you to specify the percentage at which the first color is blended with the second.
+* ALPHA_BLENDING: Blends the second color with the first color by the specified percentage (e.g. 0.5 = 50%).
 * MULTIPLY: Multiplies the first color by the second.
 * NORMAL: Same as `ALPHA_BLENDING`, but with a set blending level of 50%.